kaytaffer/DH2642-interaktionsprog-recherche/README.md

 `hamburgerMenuView.js` - Shows menu for navigation to the different pages' URLs.

-`highScoreView.js` - Shows the all time high score.
+`highScoreView.js` - Shows the all time high scores.

+`highScoreInputView.js` - Shows an input box to enter player name for the high score table.

 `loadingView.js` - Temporary view that appears while we wait for other views to be rendered.